 Boat, canoe or kayak across the deep-blue lake and view the ancient rock formations, settled by early civilizations.

-Even the journey to Rock Island is extraordinary.
-Take the ferry from the Door County peninsula to Washington Island, and then the Karfi Ferry to Rock Island.
-The awe-inspiring views while gliding across Lake Michigan, you won’t easily forget.
+Even the journey to Rock Island State Park is extraordinary.
+Take the ferry with your crew from the Door County peninsula to Washington Island, and then the Karfi Ferry to Rock Island.
+You'll never forget the awe-inspiring views while gliding across Lake Michigan.

 Rock Island itself is complete with stone buildings, built by a wealthy inventor who used to own the island.
 Vehicles aren't allowed on the island, keeping you immersed in the outdoors.
 Set up your tent right along either the Green Bay or Lake Michigan sides of the island and get all the time in the water you want.
 Who wouldn’t want to camp on an island?

 Not far from Rock Island (and before the ferry rides) lies another Wisconsin icon: Peninsula State Park.
 Hike and bike along the 8 miles of Green Bay coastline, explore the historic Eagle Bluff Lighthouse, kayak along sheer cliffs, and enjoy a refreshing swim at Nicolet Beach.

 As for the views, take in incredible sunrises and sunsets from campsites around the peninsula.
 And for the park’s greatest view, head to the top of the newly reconstructed Eagle Tower.
 The tower’s 850-foot wheelchair accessible ramp does a scenic loop through beech tree forest before the breathtaking Lake Michigan view at the top.